-The Campaign is being jointly organised by the BHA and a number of other groups, and is being supported by even more.
-The BHA is on the Campaigns steering group, and so are the Accord Coalition, Professor Ted Cantle CBE and the iCoCo Foundation and Richmond Inclusive Schools Campaign.
+The Campaign is being jointly organised by the Humanists UK and a number of other groups, and is being supported by even more.
+The Humanists UK is on the Campaigns steering group, and so are the Accord Coalition, Professor Ted Cantle CBE and the iCoCo Foundation and Richmond Inclusive Schools Campaign.
 Other supporters of the Campaign already include the Association of Teachers and Lecturers; the party political groups the Socialist Educational Association (affiliated to the Labour Party), the Liberal Democrat Education Association and Liberal Youth; the race equality think tank the Runnymede Trust; the religious groups British Muslims for Secular Democracy, the Christian think tank Ekklesia, the Hindu Academy and the General Assembly of Unitarian and Free Christian Churches; and the Centre for Studies on Inclusive Education.

 - CofE uses school chaplains to proselytise